-Any Markov process can be completely described using its Transition Probability Matrix (TPM).
-For our study we propose a three state of nature Markov Chain model simply portrayed as rising (r), drop (d) and stable (s); is presented to show three basic possible price movement of a stock on any particular trading day.
+Any Markov process can be completely described by means of its Transition Probability Matrix (TPM).
+For our study we propose a three state of nature Markov Chain model simply portrayed as rise (r), drop (d) and stable (s); is presented to show three basic possible price movement of a stock on any particular trading day.
 We also propose that given any previous state it is still possible to migrate to a new state.
 Thus we can have a rise leading to a rise, a rise leading to stable prices and a rise leading to a drop in prices.
-This we depicted as rr, rs and rd.
+This we depicted as rr, rs and rd in Figure 1.
 Similar conditions are also projected for movements in prices when the prior states are stable or dropping prices.
-Hence we also have similar scenarios captured as dr, dd, ds, sr, sd, and ss.
-The probabilities of migrating to the next state are given as P_i and the sum of probabilities of necessity must mathematically approximately equal one (1).
-This is depicted as follows:
+Hence we also have similar scenarios captured in Figure 1 depicted as dr, dd, ds, sr, sd, and ss.
+For the current model we present also a directed graph shown in Figure 1 to depict the Markovian price movement process.
+The labelling portrays the probability of moving from state to state.